Othboury/mosquito-classification-ml-model/README.md

 It this project you will also find steps to deploy the model in AWS.

-This project is linked to: https://github.com/Othboury/audio-recorder-aws-s3upload, which us the mobile application that record the audios send them to the model and receive the classification in order to present it to the user.
+This project is linked to: https://github.com/Othboury/audio-recorder-aws-s3upload, which is the mobile application that record the audios send them to the model and receive the classification in order to present it to the user.